ben-kirby/portfolio/readme.md

 ## Component List

+- About
 - App
-- About
-  - About Image
-  - About text
 - Footer
-  - Footer Text
 - Hero
-  - Hero Image
-  - Hero Text
+- Main Content
 - Navbar
-  - Nav Text
-- Summary
-  - Summary Text
-    - Summary Images
 - Work
-  - Work Carousel
-    - Work Image
+  - Work Content
-    - Work Text
+  - Work Screenshot

 ## Features

 - Routing to all areas via navbar
 - Material Icons imported
-- Has a hero image on main that implements parallax on scroll
 - Responsive layout
 - Mobile support

 ## Known Issues

-- No actual content at this time
+- No relavent content at this time
 - Many pages have partial/no styling

 ## Whats Next

 - [ ] Finish styling
+  - [ ] Refactor to use styled components over inline styling
 - [ ] Add actual content
+  - [ ] Notate what the site was made with
+  - [ ] Get a better hero image
+    - [ ] Update color scheme to match
+  - [ ] Get desktop and mobil screenshots of apps
+  - Write a bio
+- [ ] Refactor reusable components (buttons, icons, etc)
 - [ ] Deploy site
   - [ ] Get a domain